openyurtio/charts/README.md

 helm repo add openyurt https://openyurtio.github.io/charts
 ```

+If you have already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
 You can then run `helm search repo openyurt` to see the charts.

 ### Install `yurt-manager`